 Lakewood Club at the Grand Hotel is a sparkling resort member of the Robert Trent Jones Golf Trail.
-Rolling fairways, tight greens, spring-fed lakes, meandering streams, and stands of mature trees make the 36 holes of Lakewood both beautiful and challenging.
+Rolling fairways, tightly mown greens, spring-fed lakes, meandering streams, and stands of mature trees make the 36 holes of Lakewood both beautiful and challenging.

 The Lakewood Club had its beginnings in 1944 when Perry Maxwell, designer of the Tulsa Southern Hills Country Club and site of the 2001 U.S. Open, brought his extraordinary skills to Lakewood, debuting 18 holes of golf, the first professional course to grace the area.

-Joining 10 other locations (26 courses) as a proud member of the Robert Trent Jones Golf Trail in 2005 brought extensive renovations to the historic Lakewood Golf Club in Point Clear.
-Under the direction of Robert Trent Jones Trail team, arguably the premier golf course architects in the world, 36 holes emerged, partaking of their natural topography, and offering genuine championship layouts designed to pose major tests of golf for years to come.
+Joining 10 other locations (24 courses) as a proud member of the Robert Trent Jones Golf Trail in 2005 brought extensive renovations to the historic Lakewood Golf Club in Point Clear.
+Under the direction of the Robert Trent Jones Trail team, arguably the premier golf course architects in the world, 36 holes emerged, partaking of the natural topography, and offering genuine championship layouts designed to pose major tests of golf for years to come.

-The Dogwood course renovation was completed in the Summer of 2018 and the Azalea course renovations will be complete in the Fall of 2019.
-Additional improvements were made while staying within the corridor of the original design, the Lakewood Club has returned with improved putting conditions, enhanced bunker play, and world-class updates centered on making the game fun and exciting for both better and beginner golfers.
-Throughout it all, the rich history of Lakewood remains – a celebration of the game in all its glory.
+The Dogwood course renovation was completed in the Summer of 2018 and the Azalea course renovations are now complete after an 18-month transformation.
+Additional improvements were made while staying within the corridor of the original design; the Lakewood Club has returned with improved putting conditions, enhanced bunker play, and world-class updates centered on making the game fun and exciting for both beginner and advanced golfers.
+Throughout it all, the rich history of Lakewood remains – a celebration of the game, in all its glory.

-Niall was born in Alberta, Canada and attended Michigan State University.
-He was hand selected by Robert Trent Jones Senior to travel the world to design golf courses.
-His work with Robert Trent Jones Sr had an strong and lasting influence on these prestigious clubs:
+Niall was born in Alberta, Canada, and attended Michigan State University.
+He was hand-selected by Robert Trent Jones Senior to travel the world to design golf courses.
+His work with Robert Trent Jones Sr. had a strong and lasting influence on these prestigious clubs: